Trovemaster/TROVE/docs/source/theory.rst

 Defining a molecule-fixed axis system immediately introduces a problem however due to the variety of shapes and sizes of molecules.
 For each molecule type (e.g. trigonal pyramidal, tetrahedral, etc) there are different choices of coordinate system which lead to different kinetic energy operators (and different computer programs for their solution).
 Normal coordinates are an exception and can be defined in a general manner but are best suited for small amplitude vibrations near a molecule's equilibrium structure.

 TROVE takes a different approach by numerically constructing the kinetic energy operator for a given molecule and axis system.
 This is achieved using a Taylor expansion of the Hamiltonian in terms of internal coordinates of the molecule.
-This allows TROVE to be used for a wide variety of molecules as seen in chapter molecules_.
-The actual construction of the Hamiltonian can be used in a rather *black box* manner, with the user only needing to define coordinate transforms and so on (see chapter newmol_ ).
+This allows TROVE to be used for a wide variety of molecules as seen in chapter `Molecules <https://spectrove.readthedocs.io/en/latest/molecules.html>`__.
+The actual construction of the Hamiltonian can be used in a rather *black box* manner, with the user only needing to define coordinate transforms and so on (see chapter `New molecule <https://spectrove.readthedocs.io/en/latest/newmolecules.html>`__ ).

 A particular strength of TROVE is the ability to calculate eigenfunctions and eigenvalues of high angular momentum quantum number :math:`J` by minimising the coupling of the vibrational and rotational motion.
 Access to high :math:`J`s is crucial for the simulation of molecular spectra, especially at high temperatures where lots of states are populated.